 - Weight: 240 to 260 pounds

 Of course, there are always exceptions.
 Some tight ends are built like tanks, while others look more like oversized wide receivers.
-It’s all about finding that sweet spot between power and agility.
+Finding the ideal balance between power and agility is crucial.

 Speed and Agility: More Than Just a Big Body